Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

-Parts of the Eastern United States will soon witness a remarkable sight: billions of cicadas emerging from underground for the first time since 2004 to swarm outdoor spaces and share their collective mating calls.
+Parts of the eastern United States are about to witness a remarkable sight: billions of cicadas emerging from underground for the first time since 2004 to swarm outdoor spaces and share their loud collective mating calls.

 Periodical cicadas, as they're known, spend almost their whole lives a foot or two underground, living on sap from tree roots.
 Then, in the spring of their 13th or 17th year, mature cicada nymphs burrow out from the ground for a short adult stage, synchronously and in huge numbers.
 Really huge numbers.